osg-htc/user-documentation/documentation/htc_workloads/using_software/containers-docker.md

  * There is an existing image on Docker Hub
  * You found a Dockerfile which meets your requirements
- * You have Docker installed on your own machine and want to develop the code/image locally before using it on OSG
+ * You have Docker installed on your own machine and want to develop the code/image locally before using it on the OSPool

 This guide contains examples on how to build your own Docker image, how to convert a Docker image to Apptainer/Singularity, and how to import a